Terms & Conditions

 The purpose of our Appeals Policy is to:

-- ensure openness and fairness by recording any appeal in a standardised way
+Ensure openness and fairness by recording any appeal in a standardised way.

-- to maintain the quality of learning provision across the Organisation
+To maintain the quality of learning provision across the Organisation.

-If the student remains unhappy with the decision, a formal appeal may be filed with Victoria Hammond, no later than 30 days after the assessment decision and discussion with the tutor/assessor.
+If the client/student remains unhappy with the decision, a formal appeal may be filed with Victoria Hammond, no later than 30 days after the assessment decision and discussion with the tutor/assessor.
 The tutor/assessor and Victoria Hammond will meet to discuss the Appeal and Victoria Hammond will make her judgement on the assessment.
 The discussion will be recorded in writing and the decision relayed to the student.

 If the student wishes to appeal further, the documented Appeal will be discussed with the awarding organisation quality reviewer/external verifier at his/her next visit or forwarded to him/her by email or post.